hopetambala/SI664-docs/exercises/final_project.md

 ## <a name="django_rest_api"></a>5.0 Django REST API
 Create a Django `api` app and implement a *single set* of [OpenAPI](https://swagger.io/docs/specification/about/) complaint REST API GET/POST/PUT/DELETE endpoints for your final project.
-The POST/PUT/DELETE endpoints *must* be protected by token authentication.

 ### 5.1 package installs
 Follow the directions laid out in [Exercise 10](https://github.com/arwhyte/SI664-docs/blob/master/exercises/assignment_v10p2.md) and install the following